rocketeers/rocketeer/README.md

 ## Setup

-Rocketeer provides a fast and easy to set-up way to deploy your Laravel projects. **Rocketeer required Laravel 4.1***.
+Rocketeer provides a fast and easy to set-up way to deploy your Laravel projects. **Rocketeer requires Laravel 4.1***.

 To use it, add the following to your `composer.json` file :